sourcegraph/sourcegraph-public-snapshot/doc/dev/product/personas.md

 #### Role

 - DevOps team
-- Production Engineering team (this new term is preferred by some companiesS)
+- Production Engineering team (this new term is preferred by some companies)

 #### Problems